silvncr/qrs/README.md

 > $ qrs
 > ```

-Whichever way the program is run, it will have to load a wordlist.
+The program will have to load a wordlist whichever way it is run.
 Once it finishes loading, we can input our letters and press Enter.

 ```py
 qrs: wetodlnm